 Walk along State Street where you’ll find an abundance of tasty choices, from restaurants and cafes to wine tasting rooms and craft breweries.
 Continue your journey toward the wild blue Pacific where Stearns Wharf extends into the sea and invites you to shop for souvenirs or go for a refreshing sea-kayak excursion.
 Of course, no trip to Santa Barbara is complete without a stroll along Cabrillo Boulevard.
 Catch a pick-up volleyball game, or simply stretch your legs and sink your toes into the sand as you watch the sunset — the perfect end to a day on the road.

-Next on your Highway 101 road trip, begin your day with a quick stop at Jeannine’s Bakery on Montecito’s Coast Village Road.
+Next on your Highway 101 road trip, begin your day with a quick stop in Montecito at Jeannine’s Bakery on Coast Village Road.
 But take your coffee and pastry to go: follow Coast Village to Olive Mill Road, make a right, and drive past the Four Seasons Resort The Biltmore Santa Barbara until you see Butterfly Beach appear on your left.
 Street parking is free and easy, and plenty of benches offer front-row seats to the shore.

 Sufficiently fueled up, just head back the way you came and jump back on the 101.
 A mere 10 miles south (though, technically, you’ll be traveling east… how’s that for a mind-bender?), you’ll come to the tiny, picturesque, hillside beach town of Summerland.
 Tucked between Montecito and Carpinteria, this sweet little community is definitely worth exploring.
-Lillie Avenue, the town’s one-mile-ish main drag, boasts an eclectic and charming mix of shops: Don’t miss Botanik for chic home and garden goods, Waxing Poetic for brass pendants and jewelry, the Summerland Antique Collective for new-to-you treasures, or The Sacred Space for a transporting taste of Bali.
+Lillie Avenue, the town’s one-mile-ish main drag, boasts an eclectic and charming mix of shops: Don’t miss Botanik for chic home and garden goods, the Summerland Antique Collective for new-to-you treasures, or The Sacred Space for a transporting taste of Bali.
 And if you’re feeling a little wild, you’re not alone: Just check out the birds at the McLeod Parrot Menagerie!

 From Summerland, hop back on the freeway headed south, and allow that gorgeous coastline to carry you just a bit farther until you reach Rincon Point.
 This beautiful and famed surf spot is home to the area’s biggest waves, and regularly draws its best surfers.
 Even if you’ve never waxed a board yourself, you’re sure to be impressed by the sight.
 And if you’ve managed to arrange your day so that you wind up at Rincon for the golden hour, check out how the surfers silhouetted against the streaked sky call to mind the famous Endless Summer image.
 Bonus points!